On the generalized Zalcman conjecture: Proof of the main results

-\textbf{Acknowledgement:} Authors thanks Prof. Hiroshi Yanagihara and Prof. D. K. Thomas for fruitful discussions and giving constructive suggestions for improvements to this paper.
-The first author thanks SERB-CRG, and the second author thanks PMRF-MHRD, Govt. of India for their support.\\
+Authors thanks Prof. Hiroshi Yanagihara and Prof. D. K. Thomas for fruitful discussions and giving constructive suggestions for improvements to this paper.
+The first author thanks SERB-CRG, and the second author thanks Prime Minister's Research Fellowship (Id: 1200297) for their support.